Anxiety: ‘Fight, Flight or Freeze’

 This is the response to feelings of threat.
 In evolutionary terms the response is to enable us to escape from our predators as fast as possible.

 The thalamus is the part of the brain which registers threat.
 When it does so it sends signals to both the amygdala and the cortex.
 If the amygdala senses threat it makes a split second decision to activate fight or flight before the cortex can override it.
-In order to escape efficiently the sympathetic nervous system and adrenal-cortical systems are activated.
+In order to escape efficiently the sympathetic nervous system and adreno-cortical systems are activated.

 These systems cause the body to tense up and become very alert to increase efficiency of escape.
 The heart rate increases, breathing rate increases, pupils dilate, blood is diverted from the skin to the muscles, you may sweat to keep cool hence ‘a cold sweat.’
 Meanwhile non- essential systems such as digestion, immune and reproductive systems are shut down.
 This explains the feeling of nausea associated with anxiety and an increased vulnerability to infection and issues with fertility associated with chronic stress.